 JMS is configured to start in the same manner as all other Orbix services.
-In addition, the JMS broker can be started in one of four ways:
+In addition, the JMS broker can be started in one of these ways:

-- Pure-Java standalone mode
+- Pure-Java standalone mode - Embedded mode

-- Native standalone mode

-- NT service

-- Embedded mode

 Pure-Java standalone mode

 To start the JMS broker in pure-Java standalone mode, you run it via the JRE.